fluxcd/helm-operator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-If applicable, please provide logs of `fluxd` or the helm-operator.
-In a standard stand-alone installation of Flux, you'd get this by running `kubectl logs -n default deploy/flux`.
+If applicable, please provide logs.
+In a standard stand-alone installation, you'd get this by running `kubectl logs -n default deploy/flux-helm-operator`.

 **Additional context**
 Add any other context about the problem here, e.g
-- Flux version:
-- Helm Operator version:
+- Helm operator version:
 - Kubernetes version:
 - Git provider:
 - Container registry provider: